What Palm Trees Are Native To United States (with Pictures)

 Jamaican Thatch Palm (Thrinax parviflora).
 Photo by Wiki Commons.

-A closely related but lesser-known palm than the Key Thatch is the Jamaican Thatch Palm, scientifically known as Thrinax parviflora.
-It thrives in the southern region of Florida and on various islands in the West Indies.
+A very similar but less popular than Key Thatch, Jamaican Thatch palm, scientific name Thrinax parviflora, also grows in the southern portion of Florida and various islands of the West Indies.

 7. Key Thatch Palm (Leucothrinax morrisii)